-The Company's exploration operations are located in Colombia.
+The Corporation's exploration operations are located in Colombia.
 Colombia's legal and regulatory requirements in connection with companies conducting mineral exploration and mining activities, banking system and controls as well as local business culture and practices are different from those in Canada.
-The officers and directors of the Company must rely, to a great extent, on the Company's Colombian management, legal counsel and local consultants retained by the Company in order to keep abreast of material legal, regulatory and governmental developments as they pertain to and affect the Company's business operations, and to assist the Company with its governmental relations.
-The Company must rely, to some extent, on the members of management and the Board who have previous experience working and conducting business in Colombia to enhance its understanding of and appreciation for the local business culture and practices in Colombia.
-The Company also relies on the advice of local experts and professionals in connection with current and new regulations that develop in respect of banking, financing and tax matters in Colombia.
-Any developments or changes in such legal, regulatory or governmental requirements or in local business practices in Colombia are beyond the control of the Company and may adversely affect its business.
+The officers and directors of the Corporation must rely, to a great extent, on the Corporation's Colombian management, legal counsel and local consultants retained by the Corporation in order to keep abreast of material legal, regulatory and governmental developments as they pertain to and affect the Corporation must rely, to some extent, on the members of management and the Board who have previous experience working and conducting business in Colombia.
+The Corporation also relies on the advice of local experts and professionals in connection with current and new regulations that develop in respect of banking, financing and tax matters in Colombia.
+Any developments or changes in such legal, regulatory or governmental requirements or in local business practices in Colombia are beyond the control of the Corporation and may adversely affect its business.

-The Company also bears the risk that changes can occur to the Government of Colombia and a new government may void or change the laws and regulations that the Company is relying upon.
+The Corporation also bears the risk that changes can occur to the Government of Colombia and a new government may void or change the laws and regulations that the Corporation is relying upon.
 Currently, there are no restrictions on the repatriation from Colombia of earnings to foreign entities and Colombia has never imposed such restrictions.
 However, there can be no assurance that restrictions on repatriation of earnings from Colombia will not be imposed in the future.
 Exchange control regulations require that any proceeds in foreign currency originated on exports of goods from Colombia (including minerals) be repatriated to Colombia.
 However, purchase of foreign currency is allowed through any Colombian authorized financial entities for purposes of payments to foreign suppliers, repayment of foreign debt, payment of dividends to foreign stockholders and other foreign expenses.

-Due to its locations in Colombia, the Company depends in part upon the performance of the Colombian economy.
-As a result, the Company's business, financial position and results of operations may be affected by the general conditions of the Colombian economy, price instabilities, currency fluctuations, inflation, interest rates, regulatory changes, taxation changes, social instabilities, political unrest and other developments in or affecting Colombia over which the Company does not have control.
+Due to its locations in Colombia, the Corporation depends in part upon the performance of the Colombian economy.
+As a result, the Corporation's business, financial position and results of operations may be affected by the general conditions of the Colombian economy, price instabilities, currency fluctuations, inflation, interest rates, regulatory changes, taxation changes, social instabilities, political unrest and other developments in or affecting Colombia over which the Corporation does not have control.
 Because international investors' reactions to the events occurring in one emerging market country sometimes appear to demonstrate a "contagion" effect in which an entire region or class of investment is disfavoured by international investors, Colombia could also be adversely affected by negative economic or financial developments in other emerging market countries.